Syslifters/reptor/docs/projects-and-templates/translate.md

 Make sure you installed the correct dependency by using `pip install reptor[translate]` or `pip install reptor[all]`.

 ## Configuration
-Run `reptor conf` to setup your initial configuration.

 The translate module needs additional configurations, which you can add to `~/.sysreptor/config.yaml`:

 ```